ssemyan/CreateClassicAzureVmAlerts/README.md

 1. The CPU usage of the VM exceeds 80% for 5 minutes
 1. The network in of the VM falls below 15K for 5 minutes

 The PowerShell script will set these alerts for every VM in the specified resource groups.
-This requires the VM Guest Diagnostics extension needs to be installed.
+This requires the VM Guest Diagnostics extension to be installed.
 Learn more about this here:
 * Windows - https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/diagnostics-windows
 * Linux - https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/diagnostics-linux

-To install the VM Extension while creating the alerts, set the value of _$addExtension_ to _$TRUE_ and update the values for _$existingdiagnosticsStorageAccountName_ and _$existingdiagnosticsStorageResourceGroup_
+To install the **Windows** VM Extension while creating the alerts, set the value of _$addExtension_ to _$TRUE_ and update the values for _$existingdiagnosticsStorageAccountName_ and _$existingdiagnosticsStorageResourceGroup_

 To only install the extension and not create alerts, set the value of _$addAlerts_ to _$FALSE_